 If you are planning a family visit to Canmore, it is essential to know what family-friendly activities are available to you.
-From hikes and outdoor adventures to shopping and restaurants, there are many options for fun that is well-suited for the whole family in Canmore.
+From hikes and outdoor adventures amongst the Canadian Rockies, to shopping and restaurants in historic Downtown Canmore, there are many options for fun for the whole family in Canmore.

-In this article, we discuss 10 of the best family-friendly activities in Canmore, including four of the best restaurant options to select from.
+In this article, we discuss 10 of the best family-friendly activities in the beautiful mountain town of Canmore, including four of the best restaurant options to select from.

 1. Hike the Grassi Lakes Trail